Skip to content

 Methods

-Following compound synthesis and structure elucidation, antioxidant (DPPH), acetylcholinesterase (AChE) and butyrylcholinesterase (BChE) inhibitory activities, as well as molecular docking studies, were performed, according to the standard procedures and the most potent compound was then subjected to more detailed behavioral studies, including the Y-Maze, Elevated Plus Maze (EPM), and open field tests in scopolamine-induced amnesic animals.
+Following compound synthesis and structure elucidation, in vitro antioxidant (DPPH), acetylcholinesterase (AChE) and butyrylcholinesterase (BChE) inhibitory activities, as well as molecular docking studies, were performed, according to the standard procedures and the most potent compound was then subjected to more detailed behavioral studies, including the Y-Maze, Elevated Plus Maze (EPM), and open field tests in scopolamine-induced amnesic animals.

 Results